hashgraph/hedera-cli/README.md

 It reads the `PREVIEWNET_OPERATOR_KEY`, `PREVIEWNET_OPERATOR_KEY`, `TESTNET_OPERATOR_KEY`, `TESTNET_OPERATOR_ID`, `MAINNET_OPERATOR_KEY`, `MAINNET_OPERATOR_ID`, `LOCALNET_OPERATOR_ID`, and `LOCALNET_OPERATOR_KEY` variables from the `.env` file in the root of the CLI project.

 **State Update:**
-Once the localnet, previewnet, testnet, and mainnet operator key and ID are validated, these credentials are used to update the `dist/state/state.json` file, which holds the configuration state of the CLI tool.
+Once the localnet, previewnet, testnet, and mainnet operator key and ID are validated, these credentials are written to the persisted state file, which holds the configuration state of the CLI tool.
 The command will also add the operator accounts to your address book.

 **2. Reload Operator Key and Id:**